cozy-labs/cozy-light/README.md

 ![Cozy Logo](https://raw.github.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

-Cozy Light is a micro-PaaS that makes self-hosting easy.
+Cozy Light is a micro PaaS that makes self-hosting easy.

-Through its various plugins Cozy Light allows you to deal without effort with many self-hosting use cases like deploying your static blog, managing dockerized web apps or use simple Node.js apps to store your calendars and your files.
+Through its various plugins Cozy Light allows you to deal without effort with many self-hosting use cases like deploying your static website, managing dockerized web apps or use simple Node.js apps to store your calendars and your files.
 Because it's lightweight, it performs well on cheap hardwares like the Raspberry Pi or a small Digital Ocean VPS.

-As an illustration here is how you handle the Static Blog use case.
-The goal is to publish a blog made of static files that is updated every time you commit on the Github repostory:
+As an illustration here is how you handle the Static Website use case.
+The goal is to publish a website made of static files that is updated every time you commit on the Github repostory:

 ```